 Shadow Day: Elementary applicants are invited to shadow in one of our classrooms.
 During this visit, parents have the opportunity to meet with the Elementary Program Director.

 RPMS admits students of any race, color, sex, religion, gender identity, sexual orientation, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sex, religion, gender, gender identity, disability, sexual orientation, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
 No student, on the basis of race, color, sex, religion, disability, gender, gender identity, sexual orientation, or national and ethnic origin shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any RPMS education program or activity.

-2016-2017 School Year
+2023-2024 School Year

-Schedule a Tour
+Schedule a Tour or Submit an Inquiry

 Complete an Application